Kansas Data Science Consortium (KDSC)

 Quantitative Methods Reading Group

-The University of Kansas Social Science Quantitative Methods Reading Group meets monthly to discuss quantitative research methods in the social sciences.
-Students and faculty welcome to attend!
+The Quantitative Methods Reading Group meets monthly to discuss research methods in the social sciences.
+Each lecture is designed to provide tangible applications of various methods.

 Coffee and Conversations

-This series seeks to engage undergraduate and graduate students across the University of Kansas in conversations around careers in data science.
+This series seeks to engage undergraduate and graduate students in conversations around careers in data science.
 These events are informal and social in nature.

 Workshops

-As part of the initiative to improve data science education opportunities, the Kansas Data Science Consortium is now offering seasonal workshops, open to the public.
-This affordable hands-on training is geared toward professionals and researchers who are looking to expand their skillsets.
+As part of the initiative to improve data science education opportunities, the KDSC offers a variety of data workshops open to students, faculty, and staff.
+These hands-on trainings are designed to meet the needs of anyone looking to expand their skillsets.
 Workshop topics and logistics will change seasonally.

 Student reviewing notes in a notebook